alberto-bellin/Hydro_gen/README.md

 Instructions for compiling and using the software are provided in the manual included in this package.

 - src directory: sources files
-- executable directory: executable files for the platforms: linux, mac and windows
+- executable directory: executable files for the platforms:
+- linux, mac (for intel, hydrogen2D_mac, and silicon M3, hydrogen2D_mac_M3, processors) and windows

 please cite the following paper in papers or reports that use the present software: